David Watson (general): Biography

-In late 1917, he and Victor Odlum saved their commanding officer, Arthur Currie, from a career-ending charge of embezzlement by lending Currie enough money so that he could repay a large sum he had borrowed from regimental funds before the war.
+In late 1917, he and Victor Odlum saved their commanding officer, Arthur Currie, from a career-ending charge of embezzlement by ‘lending’ Currie enough money so that he could repay a very large sum he had stolen from regimental funds before the war.

 After the war, he resumed his job at the Quebec Chronicle and became the majority owner.
 He was also chairman of the Quebec Harbour Commission.
 He died in 1922.